Tipping in America

 Well, you'll know it when you see it.

-If your waiter/waitress is friendly, quick, efficient, and generally improve the quality of your meal, you've had good service.
+If your waiter/waitress is friendly, quick, efficient, and generally improves the quality of your meal, you've had good service.

 Meal price: $84.36